McDonnell Douglas DC-10: Operators

-This Transportes Aéreos Bolivianos (TAB) DC-10-30F is one of the last DC-10s in commercial service as of 2024.
-The aircraft was converted to MD-10-30F in 2009 and is seen landing at Miami International Airport.
+This Transportes Aéreos Bolivianos (TAB) MD-10-30F is one of the last DC-10s in commercial service as of 2024.
+The aircraft was converted from a DC-10-30F to an MD-10-30F in 2009 and is seen landing at Miami International Airport.

 On January 8, 2007, Northwest Airlines retired its last remaining DC-10 from scheduled passenger service, thus ending the aircraft's operations with major airlines.
 Regarding the retirement of Northwest's DC-10 fleet, Wade Blaufuss, spokesman for the Northwest chapter of the Air Line Pilots Association said, "The DC-10 is a reliable airplane, fun to fly, roomy and quiet, kind of like flying an old Cadillac Fleetwood.
 We're sad to see an old friend go."
 Biman Bangladesh Airlines was the last commercial carrier to operate the DC-10 in passenger service.
 The airline flew the DC-10 on a regular passenger flight for the last time on February 20, 2014, from Dhaka, Bangladesh to Birmingham, UK.
 Local charter flights were flown in the UK until February 24, 2014.
-As of September 2024, two DC-10s are in commercial service, one with TAB Airlines, a Bolivian cargo airline operating scheduled flights in the Americas, and one with the Panamanian start-up Cargo Three, also in the Americas.
+As of September 2024, two MD-10-30Fs are in commercial service, one with TAB Airlines, a Bolivian cargo airline operating scheduled flights in the Americas, and one with the Panamanian start-up Cargo Three, also in the Americas.

-Non-airline operators included Omega Aerial Refueling Services with two DC-10 based KDC-10 tanker aircraft and the 10 Tanker Air Carrier with four modified DC-10-30s used for fighting wildfires.
-Orbis International has used a DC-10 as a flying eye hospital.
+Non-airline operators included Omega Aerial Refueling Services with DC-10 based KDC-10-30 and KDC-10-40 tanker aircraft and the 10 Tanker Air Carrier with four modified DC-10-30s used for fighting wildfires.
+Orbis International had used a DC-10-10 as a flying eye hospital.
 Surgery is performed on the ground and the operating room is located between the wings for maximum stability.
-In 2008, Orbis replaced its aging DC-10-10 with a DC-10-30 jointly donated by FedEx and United Airlines.
-The newer DC-10 was converted into an MD-10 configuration and began flying as an eye hospital in 2010.
+In 2008, Orbis replaced its aging DC-10-10 with a MD-10-30 donated by FedEx.
+The aircraft had previously been converted into an MD-10 by FedEx and began flying as an eye hospital in 2010.
 A modified DC-10 is operated by the Missile Defense Agency as the Widebody Airborne Sensor Platform (WASP).